Generalisation in Multitask Fitted Q-Iteration and Offline Q-learning: Related Work

 \paragraph{Multitask and Representation Learning in RL.} Representation learning for reinforcement learning has been studied as a means to transfer information across related tasks \citep{bengio2013representation, taylor2009transfer, lazaric2012transfer}.
 Recent theoretical progress has formalized multitask representation learning as a low-rank factorization of value or transition functions \citep{agarwal2020optimality, du2019provably}.
 These works typically assume access to interactive data or known models.
 Our formulation builds directly on this multitask structure but focuses on \emph{offline} data settings and on value-based (Q-function) estimation rather than model estimation.

 \paragraph{Model-Based Multitask RL.} Most existing theoretical treatments of multitask offline RL are model-based.
-The closest to our work is \citet{pmlr-v139-domingues21a}, who propose an offline multitask framework that estimates shared low-rank transition models via maximum likelihood estimation (MLE).
+The closest to our work is \citet{ishfaq2024offline, pmlr-v139-domingues21a}, who propose an offline multitask framework that estimates shared low-rank transition models via maximum likelihood estimation (MLE).
 Their analysis provides generalization guarantees for multitask model learning but does not extend to model-free Q-learning.
 Our approach replaces the MLE oracle with a Bellman-error minimization oracle, leading to a model-free formulation and analysis that directly connects to practical Q-learning methods.

 \paragraph{Model-Free and Value-Based Theoretical Analyses.} Model-free RL methods, such as Q-learning and actor–critic algorithms, are known to suffer from instability when trained from offline data \citep{levine2020offline}.
 Recent theoretical results for single-task offline Q-learning \citep{jin2021pessimism, article} establish finite-sample guarantees via Bellman error concentration.
-Our work extends these ideas to the multitask setting and develops new generalization bounds for shared representation learning under mean-squared Bellman error minimization, thereby unifying multitask representation learning and offline value-based RL.
+Our work provides an analysis of the popular method: MFQI \cite{borsa2016learningsharedrepresentationsmultitask} to the multitask setting and develops new generalization bounds for shared representation learning under mean-squared Bellman error minimization, thereby unifying multitask representation learning and offline value-based RL.

 \paragraph{Summary.} In summary, prior work on multitask reinforcement learning has largely focused on model-based estimation and online interaction, while existing analyses of offline Q-learning are predominantly single-task.
 Our work complements these directions by studying model-free, value-based learning in the multitask offline setting and providing finite-sample generalization guarantees that parallel those obtained in model-based multitask analyses under comparable assumptions.